Former Coast Guard Academy cadets file complaints alleging sexual violence

 Former Coast Guard Academy cadets file complaints alleging sexual violenceWritten by Nick Blenkey

-In ongoing fallout from the 2023 CNN “Operation Fouled Anchor” report on sexual assault and harassment at the United States Coast Guard Academy, thirteen former academy cadets have filed separate Federal Tort Claims Act administrative complaints against the United States Coast Guard; its parent agency, the Department of Homeland Security; and its former parent agency, the Department of Transportation,
+In ongoing fallout from the 2023 CNN “Operation Fouled Anchor” report on sexual assault and harassment at the United States Coast Guard Academy, 13 former academy cadets have filed separate Federal Tort Claims Act administrative complaints against the United States Coast Guard; its parent agency, the Department of Homeland Security; and its former parent agency, the Department of Transportation,

 The complaints were filed by attorneys at Sanford Heisler Sharp on behalf of Jane Does 1-12 and John Doe 1, all of whom, the law firm says, are former Coast Guard Academy cadets who were sexually assaulted during their time at the academy.